ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Range: maximum distance between an object and the sensor for it to be detected, in meters ($1 \text{ block} = 0.25 \text{ m}$)
   - Distance is measured from the center of the block, meaning the distance between the object and the side of the block is half a block ($0.125 \text{ m}$) shorter than the distance measured
-- Output scale: multiplier of the output signal created by the block, explained in \nameref{signals}
+- Output scale: multiplier of the output signal created by the block
 - Sensor offset: position from which the detecting face sends the raycast to detect blocks
 - Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
-  - Trigger: output the value selected in the "Output scale" setting
+  - Trigger: output 1
-  - Measurement: output the distance to the detected object in meters multiplied by the "Output scale" setting
+  - Measurement: output the distance to the detected object in meters
     - Same as "Trigger" when inverted trigger is used
   - Normalized: output $\frac{\text{measurement}}{\text{range}}$
 - Trigger: condition used to determine when to send an output